 About the Deep-Sky Gems List

 Many deep-sky objects in the list are from the NGC and IC but it also contains unique objects, such as Levy 384, Tombaugh’s Cluster, and a dust field.
 The Deep-Sky Gems list was first published in the RASC Observer's Handbook in 2008.
-The application forms can be found from a link at the bottom of this page.
+The application form is linked at the bottom of this page.

 Below is an overview of the Deep-Sky Gems observing list: